Indiana State Nursing Schools and Programs

 Online RN to BSN Completion Program

 In hospitals and other health care settings, baccalaureate nurses are practicing in ways that recognize their educational preparation and nursing competencies.
-Baccalaureate nurses may have more complex nursing care responsibilities in providing direct care.
+Baccalaureate nurses may have more complex nursing care responsibilities related to direct care.
 They may supervise other personnel who provide nursing care.
 They may also collaborate with other health care professionals in developing, implementing, and evaluating plans of health care for patients/ clients of all ages in a variety of settings.

-Providing baccalaureate nursing education is the goal of Indiana State University's College of Nursing, Health, and Human Services.
+Offering baccalaureate nursing education is the goal of Indiana State University's College of Nursing, Health, and Human Services.
 To accomplish this goal and respond to the educational needs of practicing registered nurses, Indiana State University has partnered with The College Network to offer an online RN to BSN degree program via a convenient blended learning format.
 Our blended learning format consisting of independent study and online learning may make it possible to continue your education without altering your lifestyle or sacrificing your career.

 Use The College Network's Comprehensive Learning Module program to get college credit ("test out") for prerequisite and general education courses (up to 67 credit hours), then finish your upper-level nursing courses online through ISU.
 In order to be eligible for this program, applicants must possess a valid RN license, Associates of Science in Nursing Degree.